Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - [ ] Create a README.md file from your command line.
 - [ ] Include relevant README content (what the project is, what open-source license it uses, how to install, etc.).
-- [ ] Use markdown language code to organize your README.
+- [ ] Use markdown to organize your README.

 ---